edavidk7/oi_state_exam/README.md

 If you have an improvement/edit/clarification, please open an issue or a pull request.

-Adjustments may be needed when the 2025 refresh of the program comes into effect.
+Adjustments may be needed when the 2025 refresh of OI comes into effect.

 Note: Software-related courses may not be as detailed as the others, they tend to appear in the exam less frequently.